barsanuphe/librarian/librariansync/README.md

 - *Rebuild collections (from calibre plugin json)* : to clear all existing collections and rebuild them using a json file generated by the Calibre Kindle collections plugin
+ - *Export current collections* :
+    generates exported_collections.json in the **extensions** folder from current collections.

 ### What it does